GLOBAL MARKETS-World stocks bounce as investors eye Putin's next steps in Ukraine

 The initial push to send soldiers to Donetsk and Luhansk this week triggered coordinated, yet modest sanctions from Western countries, albeit with the prospect of more to come if Moscow seeks to push further into the country.

-After chalking up a 3.6% fall since last Friday, the MSCI World Index .MIWD00000PUS, a leading gauge of equity markets globally, extended gains to trade 0.3% higher in Europe, helped by broad gains across regional bourses.
+After chalking up a 3.6% fall since last Friday, the MSCI World Index .MIWD00000PUS, a leading gauge of equity markets globally, edged off its highs to trade up 0.2%, helped by broad gains across Europe's major bourses.

 "In the end what investors want to know is: does this impact earnings or not?
 If not, the temptation to buy the dip is high," said Dirk Willer, global head of macro and asset allocation at Citi.